Delivering healthy food with high nutritional value and plenty of flavor

 An orange juice or strawberry shake as a healthy refreshment between meals: practically portioned, sustainably packaged, a long shelf life and safe to consume – increasing customer demands on food and beverage packaging are constantly confronting manufacturers with new challenges.
 After all, consumers wish to fit readily available meals into their daily routines.
 At the same time, their awareness of the environment and a healthy, sustainable lifestyle is increasing.

 However, beverages like milk, fruit juices or non-carbonated soft drinks will spoil within a few days if not chilled during transported and storage.
 Refrigeration needs energy and has a negative environmental impact.
 But if a yoghurt drink no longer tastes fresh or is even spoiled, it quickly ends up in the trash can.
-Some twelve tons of food are thrown away every year just in German households.
+Some eleven million tons of food are thrown away every year just in German households.
 According to a report by the Federal Ministry of Food and Agriculture, six million CO2-equivalent tons of greenhouse gas emissions could be saved in Germany if this waste were to be halved.

 An estimate by the World Health Organization (WHO) shows how important safe food is.
 According to this, every tenth person worldwide falls ill each year as a result of consuming contaminated food.
 Germ-free packaging can protect contents from spoiling along the entire supply chain.
 This way, food supply can be ensured, even in regions with less infrastructure and extreme temperatures.